linuxgamerlife/fedora-bootstrap-cachyos/README.md

 # Linux Gamer Life Fedora KDE Bootstrap with CachyOS Kernel (TTY Friendly)

+# AMD Only at the moment

-This repository contains a one-shot bootstrap script that converts a fresh Fedora Everything Minimal install into a complete KDE Plasma desktop with the CachyOS Kernel. gaming, multimedia, Flatpak, virtualization, and development tooling.
+This repository contains a one-shot bootstrap script that converts a fresh Fedora Everything Minimal install into a complete KDE Plasma desktop with the CachyOS Kernel.
+Includes gaming, multimedia, Flatpak, virtualization, and development tooling.

 Install Fedora Everything and select minimal install.
 Run script once from TTY.
 Reboot.
 Done.